AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/assets-cloud-changes.md

 >[!NOTE]
 >
->Este documento destaca as mudanças notáveis nos AEM Assets.
+>Este documento destaca as mudanças notáveis no AEM Assets.
 Para obter as alterações gerais para AEM como Cloud Service, e outros módulos, consulte:
 >
 >* [Introdução ao Adobe Experience Manager as a Cloud Service](/help/overview/introduction.md)
 >* a [Visão geral do AEM as a Cloud Service: novidades e diferenças](/help/overview/what-is-new-and-different.md)